4GeeksAcademy/python-pandas-tutorial/.learn/exercises/02.2-import/README.md

 print(data_frame)
 ```

-> Note: The `read_csv` function returns something called a `DataFrame`; we will be refering to it as a variable from now on.
+> Note: The `read_csv` function returns something called a `DataFrame`; we will be referring to it as a variable from now on.